Manufacturing Shrinks For 1st Time In 3 Years On Trade Tensions

 "Tariffs continue to be a strain on the supply chain and the economy overall," added a survey respondent in the electronics business.

-The manufacturing sector has added 517,000 jobs in the last three years.
-But the pace of growth has slowed substantially, from an average of 22,000 jobs per month last year to less than 8,000 jobs per month in the first seven months of this year.
+The manufacturing sector has added 517,000 jobs in the past three years.
+But the pace of growth has slowed substantially, from an average of 22,000 jobs per month last year to fewer than 8,000 jobs per month in the first seven months of this year.

 Manufacturing accounts for just over 8% of all the jobs in the U.S. And the sector is more sensitive than most to the effects of a global slowdown.
 The question for the broader economy is whether the slump will remain limited to the manufacturing sector or spill over into the much larger services side of the economy.
-An ISM index for non-manufacturing industries will be released on Thursday.
+An ISM index for nonmanufacturing industries will be released on Thursday.